unmannedlab/omnicone/README.md

 ## Physical Setup

 Setup the RTK base station tripod and, once stationary, plug in the RTK base station board.
-Corrections should be availalble in ~10 minutes or lesss.
+Corrections should be availalble in ~10 minutes or less.

+Ensure the

 SSH into each cone in separate terminals using: